janko/janko.io/_posts/2016-09-16-better-file-uploads-with-shrine-uploader.md

   - Sinatra – That's fine, although [Roda] is a much lighter dependency
   - MIME::Types – It's better to determine MIME type from file content

-Shrine, on the other hand, has only one mandatory lightweight dependency – [Down].
-Down is a net/http wrapper for downloading files, which [improves upon open-uri][down open-uri] and has support for [streaming downloads][down streaming], and is used by almost every Shrine storage.
+Shrine, on the other hand, has two lightweight dependencies – [Down] and [content_disposition] gems – which are only loaded as needed.

-Furthermore, Shrine in general loads really fast, because you're loading code only for features that you use.
-Other file attachment libraries require you to load code for many features that you might not need.
-To illustrate, Shrine loads **35x** faster than CarrierWave without any plugins loaded, and **7x** faster with *all* plugins loaded ([source][shrine-carrierwave load time]).
+The lightweight dependencies and plugin system makes Shine load very fast, because you're loading code only for features that you use.
+For comparison, Shrine loads **35x** faster than CarrierWave without any plugins loaded, and **7x** faster with *all* plugins loaded ([source][shrine-carrierwave load time]).

 ## Conclusion